Front Page

 Version 2.0.0

 This is a preview of the next version.
 The new rules and cards are finished.
-The artwork will be generated with AI, but a visual style must first be chosen.
+The artwork will be generated with AI, but a visual style must first be chosen (which depends on AI).

-The game now has an exploration theme and works with either 2 or 3 players; it could work with 4 players, but it might be too short.
-There are no more factions.
+The game has an exploration theme and works with either 2 or 3 players.

 The artwork is generated with AI.

-Added the adventure mechanics as consecutive and alternating turns, replacing the plot, obstruct and rounds.
+Added the adventure mechanics as consecutive and alternating turns, simplifying and replacing the plot, obstruct and rounds.

-Added the portal, cosmos , journey, frontier and discovery mechanics for collecting and reusing the preferred cards (= deck building and level up).
-Journeys have variable difficulty and unpredictability.
-Added the "Portal", "Cosmos" and "Frontier" play zones.
+Added the portal, journey and mystery mechanics for collecting and reusing the preferred cards (= deck building and level up).
+Added the "Portal", "Cosmos" and "Obscurity" play zones.
 This is a more complex version of the previous "Recruiting" and "Experience".

-Added the "Confluence" play zone, separate for each player.
+Added the "Frontier" play zone, separate for each player.
 The cards are exhausted here, and the custom cards are put in this play zone at the beginning of a game.

 Added the "Void" play zone where cards are discarded (= removed from the game).